SrGaabriel/deck/README.md

 ## Using

-To use deck in your project, you must have the `jitpack` repository added.
-Then, you're going to add the following dependency to your build file: `com.github.SrGaabriel.deck:deck-core:$version`.
+To use deck in your project, you **must** have the `jitpack` repository registered.
+And lastly, you're going to add the following dependency: `com.github.SrGaabriel.deck:deck-core:$version`.

-You can replace `deck-core` with the name of the module you wish to import, and for the version you may ues the latest one:
+You can replace `deck-core` with the name of the module you wish to import, and for the version you may use the latest one:
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/SrGaabriel/deck?style=social)

 ```kotlin